qTox/qTox/MAINTAINING.md

 - if a PR requires changes but there has been no activity from the PR submitter for more than 2 months, close the PR.

+# Continous Integration

+qTox nightly builds can be found in [qTox-nightly-release].
+Should one build fail, it is important to restart the whole Travis CI pipeline and not just a single job or the tool managing the nightly builds can get confused.

 # Issues